Top 5 Python Web Frameworks in 2023

 About – It is an open source that runs on any operating system like Windows, Linux, macOS or any operating system that supports Python.
-It makes the building of Python web application process does not differ at all from any other object-oriented program.
+It makes the building of the Python web application process not differ at all from any other object-oriented program.

 A web application developed by CherryPy is a standalone Python application that embeds its own multi-threaded server.

 This framework is not limited, it allows the use of any type of technology for data access, templating etc., And allows doing everything a typical Python web framework can like handling sessions, statics, file uploads, cookies and so on.